Oppenberg/teamproject/README.md

 Completed Today:
 - this benchmark is one step close to compleation, I have created two docker files that will be executed whe you run the docker.sh script. the docker.sh script will first ask you 1 or 2 cores (do ./docker.sh 1) then it will create a docker image from your choice of core, then run the benchmark with those cores attached, after compeation (2hr avg) it will delete itself.
 I have implementd a script called runAll.sh that will run docker.sh 1 and 2 core, and both 1 and 2 core linux benchmarks (avg run time of all 6hr).

+What i will be doing next:
+- all that is left to do is to find a way to log all the data from the benchmarks
+- modify the run all script to run each benchmarks a total of 10 time (total 40 runs = 60 hr avg)

+Updated steps for how to run benchmarks:
+- After ssh into node : <mkdir linpack>
+- enable setup script:  <chmod +x /local/repository/install_enableUtil.sh>
+- run setup script: <sudo bash /local/repository/install_enableUtil.sh>
+- CD into linpack dir
+- run benchmark script: <./runAll.sh>

 Running the docker image of the benchmark seems to require double the time compared to local linus runtime and it looks like it took a preformacne hit.
 ![image](https://user-images.githubusercontent.com/46765712/115619748-4894d280-a2c2-11eb-8c93-6ece7b9b81f5.png)